wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-endpoints/includes/what-are-endpoints.md

 ## What is an endpoint?

-An *endpoint* is any entity that connects to, and communicates through, a network.
-This includes devices such as computers, mobile devices, Internet of Things (IoT) devices, virtual machines, USB devices, and more.
+Endpoints are devices that connect to and exchange information through a computer network, such as computers, mobile devices, and servers.
+Other devices such as Internet of Things (IoT) devices like cameras, smart thermostats, and speakers are also considered as endpoints.

+On the flip side, devices that a network runs on, such as firewalls, load balancers, and routers are not endpoints.
+They are consumer premise equipment (CPE).

-Endpoints can be owned by an organization or a user.
-They can be fully managed by an organization's IT team (think work laptops) or partially managed.
-For example, an individual owns the device, but uses an email client (managed by their organization's IT department) for emails.
+Endpoints can be owned by an organization or a user and can be fully managed by an organization’s IT team (think work laptops) or partially managed.
+For example, you can own a personal device that you use to access work emails.
+While the device isn’t owned by your organization, the IT department can manage the email client.

 In short, endpoints vary widely in type, ownership, and management.

 ## What is an attack surface?

-Cybercriminals will try to use _any_ endpoint to carry out attacks.
-This means that _all_ endpoints can potentially be compromised for malicious purposes since they are *attack vectors*. *Attack surface* refers to the collection of these threat vectors.
+Cybercriminals look for entry points to carry out an attack.
+The collection of possible entry points is what is defined as attack surface.
+This term is used interchangeably with attack vectors.
+Because endpoints can pretty much be anything that connects to the computer network - an endpoint is a typical attack surface.

 Let's look at how the use of endpoints can result in a pervasive and encompassing attack surface:

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWPb1R]

 As we can see, the typical employee at an organization might use several devices to carry out their daily work, from home, all the way to their office.
-This creates a large attack surface, which presents many opportunities for cybercriminals to take advantage.
-As endpoints become more integral to our lives, attack surfaces will continue to get larger and more pervasive.
-Accordingly, the need to protect all endpoints becomes more critical.
+This creates a large attack surface, which cybercriminals can take advantage of.
+As devices become more integrated in our lives, attack surfaces will continue to get larger.
+Because of this, it’s very important to protect endpoints to keep organizations safe.